TheReverendB/docs/pages/starting-battle.md

 ## !init

-Before we can begin doing anything with the map, we have to start a battle.
-Battle maps only function within the context of an encounter, and while you don't actually have to engage in battle (maybe the party is exploring a cave or castle), the absolute first thing we have to run is `!init begin`.
+Before we can begin doing anything with the map using Discord, we have to start a battle.
+Battle maps only function within the context of combat (initiative), and while you don't actually have to engage in battle (maybe the party is exploring a cave or castle), the absolute first thing we have to run is `!init begin`.
+If you've never used Avrae initiative, you can run `!tutorial` for a list of Avrae led tutorials, two of which will demonstrate how to use some common initiative commands as a player or DM.

 _*Example*_